How To Get Into Ice Cross

-ICE CROSS… You think this sport is absolutely thrilling and have what it takes to join the competition?
-Here is a little guide on where to start.
+ICE CROSS… You think this sport is absolutely thrilling and you have what it takes to join the competition?
+Here is a Short guide on how to start.

 1) ATSX ATHLETE PROFILE

-Your first move will be to create an athlete profile on the ATSX database: fill it out with as many details as possible and make sure the email address you insert is a valid one, which we can easily reach you to.
-Please only use roman alphabet for your name (e.g., no Japanese, Arabic, nor Cyrillic characters…) From then, you will be attributed an official Rider’s code, e.g., USA0136M, this code will be linked to your participation in every race.
+Create an athlete profile on the ATSX database using as much detail as possible.
+Make sure the email used is valid.
+Please only use roman alphabet letters (e.g. no Japanese, Arabic, Cyrillic characters).
+You will be attributed an official Rider’s Code (e.g. USA0136M).
+This code will be linked to your participation in every race.

 3) ACCESSIBLE RACES and COMPETITION LEVELS